Core Concepts

 Record Kinds

-The eight record kinds Braingent uses, what each one contains, and when to write each.
+The record kinds Braingent uses, what each one contains, and when to write each.

-Braingent recognizes eight record kinds.
+Braingent recognizes durable record kinds plus a live agent-task kind.
 Each has a directory, a template, a frontmatter shape, and a clear answer to when do I write one of these?

 This page is the field guide.